-At Credit Karma, we’re here to help you navigate these potential financial stumbling blocks.
-So let’s take a look at some of the most-common balance transfer risks that could cause you to lose a promotional 0% APR with a balance transfer card, or otherwise cause you to pay interest.
+Let’s take a look at some of the most common balance transfer risks that could cause you to lose a promotional 0% APR with a balance transfer card, or otherwise cause you to pay interest.

-Some balance transfer cards — like the Citi® Double Cash Card — offer rewards that entice you to spend.
+Some balance transfer cards offer rewards that entice you to spend.
 But it’s important to remember why you made a balance transfer in the first place: To get out of debt.

 It’s best to avoid mixing your debt-reduction plan with more spending.